brunoserp/Automations/README.md

 # Automatizations
 Here are some useful programas for my current job.
 Reminding that I've coded these programs to be accesible to laypeople use these programs.

+## SPED txt extractor.py
+Extracts, from SPED txt file (a brazilian official tax file), a register level connected with its immediatly level up register.
+The final file is set as first level up register columns followed by its immediatly son register at right.
+Its required an Excel file with header info of each register.

 ## PDF merger.py:
 3 types of merge, which ones the user especifies answering the program questions:
 - merge all PDFs from a folder